KomodoPlatform/defi_stats/api/README.md

 Optionally, use the `defi-stats.service` file as a template to let systemd to manage the defi stats service.

 ## Testing

-You may need to install pytest: `sudo apt install python-pytest`

 From the `api` folder:
-- To test everything: `poetry run pytest -vv`
+- To test everything: `pytest -vv`
-- To test a specific file: `poetry run pytest -vv tests/test_file.py`
+- To test a specific file: `pytest -vv tests/test_file.py`

 ## Note